gjbex/training-material/Java/ConcurrentPi/README.md

 What is it?
 -----------
 1. `src`: source code for the Java application.
-  a. `PiDriver.java`: main method that handles command line arguments, if
-        any, and starts and finishes the computation of pi.
+  1. `PiDriver.java`: main method that handles command line arguments, if any, and starts and finishes the computation of pi.
-  a. `gjb.demo.concurrentpi.PiComputer.java`: class that performs the
+  1. `gjb.demo.concurrentpi.PiComputer.java`: class that performs the
         multithreaded computation, using tasks implemented by
         `gjb.demo.concurrentpi.PartialPi.java`.
-  a. `gjb.demo.concurrentpi.PartialPi.java`: computes a quadrature over
+  1. `gjb.demo.concurrentpi.PartialPi.java`: computes a quadrature over
         a given interval, contributing to the overall result on the interval [0.0, 1.0].
 1. `build.xml`: Ant build file to compile the code, and build two JAR